mansour-ahmed/mansour.blog/static/content/pages/about.md

 As an engineer, I have a strong background in IT services consulting working with variety of clients from different industries such as eCommerce, paper, energy, and retail sector.
 My main focus is web software and typically in my projects I act as a frontend lead engineer.

-As an entrepreneur, I am working on creating products that solve problems that I personally encounter and think worth solving.
-My main projects are [transcriptify](https://www.transcriptify.com) and [nordschool](https://www.nordschool.com)

 Some of the areas I have experience with:

 - React/Redux
 - Vue/Vuex/Nuxt
 - Responsive design